This Bible History Daily article was originally published in January 2014. It has been updated.—Ed.

 And of every living thing, of all flesh, you shall bring two of every kind into the ark, to keep them alive with you; they shall be male and female.
 Of the birds according to their kinds, and of the animals according to their kinds, of every creeping thing of the ground according to its kind, two of every kind shall come in to you, to keep them alive.”

 The cuneiform wedges were pressed into Babylonian Ark Tablet a full millennium before the Genesis narrative was written down, but the two bear a strong thematic resemblance in their treatment of the animals.
 However, this tablet describes how to build an ark, and the resulting vessel couldn’t be much more different from the Biblical boat.
 Would a round gufa-style boat weather the Deluge?
 Irving Finkel points out that a pointed ship may be easier to sail to a particular destination, but Atrahasis’s ark had nowhere to go—it merely needed to support its human and animal occupants for the duration of the flood.
-He told The Telegraph:
+He told The Guardian:

 In all the images ever made people assumed the ark was, in effect, an ocean-going boat, with a pointed stem and stern for riding the waves – so that is how they portrayed it.
 But the ark didn’t have to go anywhere, it just had to float, and the instructions are for a type of craft which they knew very well.
 It’s still sometimes used in Iran and Iraq today, a type of round coracle which they would have known exactly how to use to transport animals across a river or floods.

 The harshness of the curse of Ham, his son Canaan and their descendants after the ark narrative has been a source of scholarly debate for millennia.
 A new reading of the Dead Sea Scroll 4Q180-4Q181 provides a fresh perspective on Canaan’s transgression.

 George Smith’s Other Find: The Babylonian Flood Tablet